haleybristol/responsive-layout-CSS/README.md

 ## Description

 This webpage is a replication of the styles used on the Andersson-Wise website home page.
-The design is based off the Mondrian Style Layout.
-There are three breakpoints in which the layout is responsive.
+The design is recognized as a Mondrian Style Layout.
+There are three break points catering to mobile, tablet and laptop.
 Relative units are used when appropriate.
 The site does not use bootstrap or any front-end framework.
-Images are somewhat fluid.
+Images are fluid.

 ## Setup/Installation Requirements